Leveraging LLMs to Automate Energy-Aware Refactoring of Parallel Scientific Codes: Energy Reduction under LLM Non-Determinism

-\textsl{Cross-Device Consistency.} As seen with pass@$k$, nominal differences between average energy-reduction@$k$ values for AMD MI100 and NVIDIA A100 show consistent LASSI-EE performance across GPUs.
-Figure \ref{fig:e-r-at-k-cross-device} illustrates these cross-device results, showing LASSI-EE's improvement over vanilla LLM across both GPU architectures at $k\in \{1, 3, 5\}$, with the average savings of 29.1\% at $k = 1$, 48.2\% at $k = 3$, and 54.6\% at $k=5$, demonstrating consistent results with differences between devices of only 1 pp, 0.4 pp, and 1.1 pp, respectively.
+\textsl{Cross-Device Consistency.} Small differences between average energy-reduction@$k$ values for AMD MI100 and NVIDIA A100 show consistent LASSI-EE performance across GPUs.
+Figure \ref{fig:e-r-at-k-cross-device} illustrates these cross-device results, showing LASSI-EE's improvement over vanilla LLM across both GPU architectures at $k\in \{1, 3, 5\}$, with the average savings of 29.1\% at $k = 1$, 48.2\% at $k = 3$, and 54.6\% at $k=5$, demonstrating consistent results with differences between devices of only 1 pp, 2.6 pp, and 1.1 pp, respectively.

 \textsl{Diminishing Returns Beyond $k=3$.} LASSI-EE increases its average expected energy savings by +19.1 pp from $k=1$ to $k=3$, corresponding to significant +22 pp average gains over vanilla LLM at $k=3$.
 While improvement continues from $k=3$ to $k=5$, passing a notable threshold of $>$50\% average expected energy savings, this is a smaller jump of +6.4 pp that requires additional overhead.
+This result identifies $k=3$ as a favorable operating point, where LASSI-EE delivers the majority of the energy reduction observed at $k=5$ without incurring the 67\% additional code generation cost.